-The plans for the Children’s Village in Mkuranga grew from the heart-warming efforts of a number of people in Dar es Salaam and in Holland.
+The plans for the Children’s Village in the countryside south of the capital, at Mkuranga grew from the heart-warming efforts of a number of people in Dar es Salaam and in Holland.
 Malaika Kids wanted to rethink the whole issue of orphan care and upbringing, placing the development of the child at the centre.
 It was realised that, under Tanzanian regulations, children who could not be found foster homes with relatives would have to be housed by Malaika Kids itself.

 An award winning design